How To Prepare For A Car Accident

 Common Reasons Why Car Accidents Happen

-There are many factors that contribute to an increase of car accidents over time.
+There are many factors that contribute to an increase in car accidents over time.

 One of the most common reasons is distracted driving.
 With the rise of cell phones and other electronic devices, it's all too easy for drivers to take their eyes off the road.
 Even a momentary lapse in attention can lead to disaster (cough cough, don’t forget to always check your blind spots).